Top 10 Programming Languages of the Future

 Conclusion:

 Please keep in mind that this list represents a snapshot of popular programming languages at the time of my last knowledge update, and the popularity and relevance of languages can change over time.
-Stay informed and adapt to the evolving landscape to make informed decisions about which languages to learn and use in 2023 and beyond.
+Stay informed and adapt to the evolving landscape to make informed decisions about which languages to learn.